-VENT PIPE CONNECTION
+VENT/FLUE PIPE

 The vent pipe outlet is sized to accept 2" pipe.
-Secure vent pipe directly into the furnace fitting with the appropriate glue.
+Secure vent/flue pipe directly into the furnace fitting with the appropriate glue.
 Alternately, a small section of 2" pipe may be glued in the furnace socket and a rubber coupling installed to allow removal for future service.
-Piping should be routed in a manner to avoid contact with refrigerant lines, metering devices, condensate drain lines, etc. If necessary, clearances may be increased by creating an offset using two 45° elbows (Figure 7).
+Combustion Air and Vent piping should be routed in a manner to avoid contact with refrigerant lines, metering devices, condensate drain lines, etc. If necessary, clearances may be increased by creating an offset using two 45 degree elbows.
+This joint can be rotated on the fitting to establish maximum clearance between refrigerant lines, metering devices, and condensate drain lines, etc. This joint is the equivalent of one 90 deg. elbow when considering elbow count.
+(See Figure 8).